Phil Brown: Southend United manager set to depart after almost five years

 Brown, 58, took over in March 2013 and led Southend to promotion from League Two via the play-offs in 2015.

-But a club statement said "this season, to date, has been a disappointment" for the club, who have lost seven of their past eight League One matches.
+But a club statement said "this season, to date, has been a disappointment", with seven defeats suffered in their past eight League One matches.

 Assistant manager Graham Coughlan and football co-ordinator Brian Horton have had their contracts terminated.